RobinKarlsson/RK-Resource-001/README.md

 3.

-Send invites for a group, or iterate over the list of supported groups in an endless loop.
+Send invites for a group

-Supported groups: Star Trek: The Dominion, Karemma Ministry of Trade, The Breen Confederacy, The Cardassian Empire, Death Star III, Legio XIII Gemina, Andromeda, Space 1999, Space 2099